 Now that you have a Wufoo form (or two) mapped to our LGL account, the fun part begins.
 If you had existing forms in Wufoo, it is quite likely that you have some entries logged there that are not yet in LGL.
 If so, the first step is to import them all.

 Import all existing entries

-You can pull all submissions from a given form into LGL all at once by clicking on the Import all button in the Actions column.
+You can pull all submissions from a given form into LGL at once by clicking on the Import all button in the Entries (in Wufoo) column.
 This will go out and grab all of the entries in the specified Wufoo form and pull them into LGL for review.

 The import process will kick off within a minute or two and then start adding all the entries into your integration queue.
 If you have the Require review? checkbox checked, they will not be saved into your main LGL database.
 You can access your integration queue by clicking on the Integration queue link in the Settings sub-navigation: